Ismael99Bueno/poly-physx/README.md

 - Constraints, including distance constraints and hinge constraints
 - Integration with the Runge-Kutta method for accurate movement of entities
 - Debugging and profiling tools for better development experience
+- Ability to write and read the state of the simulation to and from a file using an ini-parser

 ## Dependencies

 poly-physx depends on several other projects, all created by the same author:

-- vec-2D: a 2D vector implementation with usual operations
+- [vec-2D](https://github.com/Ismael99Bueno/vec-2D): a 2D vector implementation with usual operations
-- shapes-2D: a polygon geometry library for creating and manipulating convex polygons
+- [shapes-2D](https://github.com/Ismael99Bueno/shapes-2D): a polygon geometry library for creating and manipulating convex polygons
-- rk-integrator: an implementation of the Runge-Kutta method for integrating the movement of entities
+- [rk-integrator](https://github.com/Ismael99Bueno/rk-integrator): an implementation of the Runge-Kutta method for integrating the movement of entities
-- debug-tools: a set of tools for debugging poly-physx simulations
+- [debug-tools](https://github.com/Ismael99Bueno/debug-tools): a set of tools for debugging poly-physx simulations
-- profile-tools: a set of tools for profiling poly-physx simulations
+- [profile-tools](https://github.com/Ismael99Bueno/profile-tools): a set of tools for profiling poly-physx simulations
+- [ini-parser](https://github.com/Ismael99Bueno/ini-parser): a simple INI file parser that allows for reading and writing the state of the simulation to and from a file
+- [vector-view](https://github.com/Ismael99Bueno/vector-view): A header only library for modifying the contents of a std::vector without letting the user to modify its size.

 ## Usage